 The Midwest Slavic Association is a regional affiliate of the Association for Slavic, East European, and Eurasian Studies (ASEEES).
 It has been promoting the study of Eastern Europe and Eurasia since the first Midwest Slavic Conference was held at Bowling Green State University in 1952.
 Since 2003, the Center for Slavic and East European Studies (CSEES) has hosted and organized the annual Midwest Slavic Conference at Ohio State, its permanent location.

-President: Dr. Brain Baer, Kent State University
+President: Dr. Brian Baer, Kent State University

 Student Essay Prize Competition